Sonal-21200/smartstudy/README.md

 # smartstudy
-A website for smart study
+A website for study material download .